bmustiata/docker-jenkins/README.md

 # docker-jenkins

-Jenkins2 instance that has docker installed as well.
+BlueOcean UI Jenkins2 instance that has docker installed as well.
 For pipeline centric builds.
 With git/mercurial/subversion support.

-I try to keep it as much as possible as up to date.
+I try to keep it as much as possible up to date.

 This is available on Docker hub as bmst/jenkins2. https://hub.docker.com/r/bmst/jenkins2/